Lifestreaming: Lifecasters

-Lisa Batey and HereAndNow.net started streaming 24/7 in 1999, continuing into 2001.
 "We Live In Public" was a 24/7 Internet conceptual art experiment created by Josh Harris in December 1999.
 With a format similar to TV's Big Brother, Harris placed tapped telephones, microphones and 32 robotic cameras in the home he shared with his girlfriend, Tanya Corrin.
 Viewers talked to Harris and Corrin in the site's chatroom.
 Others on camera included New York artists Alex Arcadia and Alfredo Martinez, as well as =JUDGECAL= and Shannon from pseudo.com fame.
 Harris launched the online live video platform, Operator 11.

 DotComGuy arrived in 2000, and the following year, the Seeing-Eye-People Project combined live streaming with social networking to assist the visually challenged.
 After Joi Ito's Moblog (2002), web publishing from a mobile device, came Gordon Bell's MyLifeBits (2004), an experiment in digital storage of a person's lifetime, including full-text search, text/audio annotations and hyperlinks.

 Over decades, Rick Kirkham shot more than 3000 hours of his video diaries, documenting his own descent from nationally syndicated broadcast journalist (Inside Edition) to the drug and alcohol abuse that destroyed his career and family life.
 His footage was edited into the documentary TV Junkie (2006).
 OurPrisoner was a 2006 internet "reality show" which featured a man living on camera for 6 months who had to follow viewer directions to win prizes.

 In 2004, Arin Crumley and Susan Buice met online and began a relationship.
 They decided to forgo verbal communication during the initial courtship and instead spoke to each other via written notes, sketches, video clips and MySpace.
 They went on to create an autobiographical film about it called Four Eyed Monsters.
 It was part documentary, part narrative with a few scripted elements added.
 They went on to produce 13 podcasts about the making of the film in order to promote it.